 After some thought, Pilate said the case would indeed appear to require further investigation and evidence, in particular, finding witnesses.
 I mistrust those priests: what part have they in all of this?
 Did they not persuade the mob to choose a murderer instead of Jesus of Nazareth, who they had condemned out of envy, despite my determination to release him.
 Such people are dangerous and capable of anything.

 We must uncover the truth for ourselves, but time has become our enemy.
 This case then requires the recovery of the bodies and the interrogation of witnesses to uncover the full truth of what actually happened.
 I will get to the bottom of all of this, one way or another.

 Pilate had carefully considered the situation and its implications.
 He perceived that cunning and subtlety would be required to uncover the truth about this elaborate conspiracy.
-He therefore instructed his guards in their next movements.
+He instructed his guards what they were to do.

 - A watch is to be placed on the movements of the priests and guards around the temple.